-7 Queer Folks On Their Haircuts & Why They Mean So Damn Much
+7 Queer Folks Share Why Their Haircuts Mean So Damn Much To Them

 I hate the phrase, “it’s just hair.”
 Though hair alone can’t magically turn the U.S. Congress into a feminist dreamland or help me understand WTF mining for bitcoin is, it can be a key form of self-expression and self-empowerment — especially, I've found, in the queer community.
 To highlight this, I spoke with seven queer folks on their haircuts and how they've evolved since coming out.
 Whether buzzed, locked, braided, dyed, or au naturel, everyone who participated in the story would agree that no, it's not just hair.